mahewashabdi/Information-Extraction/README.md

 **Language used :** Python<br>
 **Libraries used :** nltk, re, string<br>
 **Description**: <br>
-Various information tasks are performed using **pattern matching using Regex** and **Noun phrase extraction** (using grammar rules) from the football dataset provided.
+Various information extraction tasks are performed using **pattern matching using Regex** and **Noun phrase extraction** (using grammar rules) from the football dataset provided.